State your first name, your last name, and your occupation. Lizardman:

 - The short-lived TNT series Bull has a family of this: Main character Robert Roberts III is nicknamed "Ditto"; his grandfather, Robert Roberts, Sr., is known as "The Kaiser"; and his father, Robert Roberts, Jr., runs the day to day operations of the trading firm Ditto and his pals broke away from (which The Kaiser owns).

-- Shake It Up: Deuce's real name is Martin Martinez.
+- Shake It Up: Deuce's real name is Martin Martinez, explaining the nickname.

 - In one Seinfeld episode, Jerry hosts a distance runner from Trinidad and Tobago, coming to New York to run the New York Marathon.
 The runner is named Jean Paul Jean-Paul.